-The Aspect Mode determines how media of different resolutions are fit to layers.
-The
+The Aspect Mode determines how media of different resolutions fit to the mix resolution.

 Auto Scale

 Stretches or shrinks the content to fit to the layer without changing the aspect ratio.
 The content will be stretched or shrunk until one dimension of the media resolution aligns with the layer resolution.
 If the media has a different aspect ratio to the layer this will result in black bars on either the top and bottom or the sides of the media.